 Discounts can range from sporting events, to hotels, and to even apps on your phone.
 To explore more fun go sign up at www.WorkingAdvantage.com/Ulliance

 Information about the EAP is provided to students at matriculation and to employees upon employment.

 Emergency Mental Health Services

-- Burnout Prevention Resources
+- Burnout and Suicide Prevention

 In response to increasing concerns about the risk of burnout within the field of medicine, many national organizations have developed resources for students, residents, and professionals at all stages of their career.
 The following links contain assessment tools and information to offer support if you’re struggling yourself or concerned about colleagues or loved ones.

 Locally, WMed offers mental health resources to those in need, along with Bronson Hospital’s 24/7 confidential Physician Help Line at 269.341.6999.